 Crochet Crunchy Stitch Dishcloth Pattern Tutorial

 If you start crocheting these dishcloths, I must forewarn you that they are addictive!
 If you crocheted the Textured Dishcloths, then you know what I’m talking about!
+The crunchy stitch dishcloth has quickly become my favorite crocheted dishcloth pattern.

 I have to admit though, that before I started colorfasting my yarn, I wasn’t very happy with the way the colors were bleeding.
 This one little step really made a BIG difference – for me anyway.
 I just couldn’t imagine giving these crocheted dishcloths as a gift to family and friends if the colors were going to bleed.
 Problem solved!